The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Meshless Finite Mass

-We introduce the additional term $\frac{1}{2}\dif v$ in the bracket, which is a second order correction and improves the accuracy.
-While this transformation does not conserve total energy to machine-precision, it increases the precision in the evolution of the internal energy itself.
+The velocity change can be calculated directly from the momentum change returned by the Riemann solver, as for MFM the mass is kept constant.
+Thus, both time derivatives of total energy and velocity can be obtained from the Riemann solver output.
+We introduce the additional term $\frac{1}{2}\klammer{\frac{\dif \myvector{v}}{\dif t}}^{n}\Delta t^n$ in the bracket, which is a second order correction and improves the accuracy in the discretized equation, which is a result of discrete timesteps.
+While this transformation from total to internal energy does not conserve total energy to machine-precision, it increases the precision in the evolution of the internal energy itself.
 For very cold flows, the internal energy evolution is still dominated by numerical errors.
 This is avoided by assuming purely adiabatic changes in these rare cases.
 We follow the idea of the implementation in the \textsc{gizmo} code, where the switch is only active for specific test problems such as the Zeldovich pancake.
 If active, internal energy

 is compared to potential and/or kinetic energy

 If the internal energy is small enough compared to other energy contributions